At Kennington CE Academy all of our children have a role. This gives them the skills to become young leaders.

 These are Kennington CE Academy’s Pupil Advocates.
 They each had to apply for their role and were interviewed by the advocates who were leaving for secondary school.
 They were chosen for their excellent behaviour, being perfect role models in the school and for their confidence speaking to staff, pupils and visitors to our lovely school.

 They are able to show prospective parents, Governors, staff from our Academy Trust and external moderators around school and point out our excellent examples of learning, our Christian Core Values and where we all Achieve ~ Celebrate ~ Succeed.

 At Kennington C.E.
-Academy we have Year 6 Playground Buddies who help in the Quiet Area and the year 3 and 4 playground.
+Academy we have 2 Playground Buddies per year group who help in the Quiet Area and the year 3 and 4 playground and the bottom playground.
 We also have a blue ‘Buddy Bench’ on the Top playground where the younger children can go if they would like a Buddy to support them.

 Our Buddies help to promote our Core Christian Values of ‘Love and Care’, ‘Everyone is Important’, ‘Giving’, ‘Using your Talents’ and ‘Forgiveness’.
 The Buddies help us to achieve a friendly, calm and happy atmosphere for the children at break and at lunchtime.

 The role of the playground buddy includes; teaching children to play a wider range of games, helping children to play nicely with each other, helping children to make friends, helping to resolve minor disputes using Restorative Justice, and being there as a friend to support all the other children.